graumannm/7learnings/README.md

 # 7Learnings Data Science Challenge
 This repository contains a notebook for the data science coding challenge for 7Learnings.
 The dataset is a time series dataset with wheather data from a number of weather stations.
 The task is to predict whether it will snow tomorrow.

+# Approach
+The approach was to extract the data using Big Query, clean and prepare it for model training using pandas and then train and evaluate the model using a simple logistic regression model as a baseline model using the sklearn library in Python.
+In 'Future Directions' I discuss potential techniques to improve model performance.

 # Overview

 ### Installations